-A series of Disney live-action films (the first in the series was one of the last movies personally overseen by Walt Disney) concerning the adventures of Sentient Vehicle Herbie, a '63 Volkswagen Beetle with a mind of its own.The series consists of:
+A series of Disney live-action films (the first in the series was one of the last movies personally overseen by Walt Disney himself) concerning the adventures of Sentient Vehicle Herbie, a '63 Volkswagen Beetle with a mind and heart of its own.The main series consists of:

-The Love Bug (1969) — Down-on-his-luck racing driver Jim Douglas gets more than he bargained for when he acquires a second-hand Beetle.
+The Love Bug (1968) — Down-on-his-luck racing driver Jim Douglas gets more than he bargained for when he acquires a second-hand Beetle.
 The car is named "Herbie" by his mechanic, Tennessee Steinmetz, who is the first to realise that the car's odd behavior is more than just an idiosyncratic collection of mechanical faults.
+Peter Thorndyke, the snooty car salesman and race car driver who sold Herbie to Jim, is driven crazy when Jim starts winning races with his new car.
+Thorndyke tries to find out the secret of "the little car" while also sabotaging it.
+Meanwhile, Jim falls in love with Carole, Thorndyke's assistant.

 Herbie Rides Again (1974) — Herbie is left with Tennessee's aunt while Jim and Tennessee are out of the country, and helps save her home from an evil property developer.